Monogram Pictures: Improved productions

-In the mid-1940s Monogram very nearly hit the big time with Dillinger, a sensationalized crime drama that was a runaway success in 1945.
+Under Broidy, Monogram very nearly hit the big time with Dillinger, a sensationalized crime drama that was a runaway success in 1945, making more than $1 million ($18 million in 2026) at the box office.
 Filmed by King Brothers Productions, it received an Academy Award nomination for Best Original Screenplay.
+(The only Monogram release to win an Academy Award was Climbing the Matterhorn, a two-reel adventure that won the "Best Short Subject" Oscar in 1947.
+Other Monogram films to receive Oscar nominations were King of the Zombies for Best Music (Music Score of a Dramatic Picture) in 1941 and Flat Top for Best Film Editing in 1952.)

-Monogram tried to follow Dillinger with several "exploitation" melodramas cashing in on topical themes, like Black Market Babies (1946, about illegal traffic in adoptions) and Allotment Wives (1946, about women marrying servicemen for their federal allotment checks).
-The studio did achieve some success -- its slogan in 1946 was "Make Way for Monogram" -- but Monogram never became a respectable "major" studio like former poverty-row denizen Columbia Pictures.
+Monogram followed Dillinger with several "exploitation" melodramas cashing in on topical themes, like Black Market Babies (1946, about illegal traffic in adoptions) and Allotment Wives (1946, about women marrying servicemen for their federal allotment checks).

+In May 1945 Monogram announced it would make 28 features and 16 Westerns over 1945–1946; the following year brought 32 features and 16 westerns.
+Some of these had higher budgets than usual: Sweetheart of Sigma Chi, High Conquest, Wife Wanted, and Ginger.
+Monogram's fortunes continued to improve—the studio's slogan in 1946 was "Make Way for Monogram"—but Monogram never became a respectable "major" studio like former poverty-row denizen Columbia Pictures.